Integrate the Shadow

 Personality-wise, David was a naturally generous child.
 He never needed to be told to share items.
 When the his armored peers did not reciprocate his kindness, David became desperate.
 The little boy was markedly social, getting along well with nearly everyone and forming friendships swimmingly.
 On the flip side, he could become red with anger if an explanation was not provided for why he didn’t get something he wanted badly.
 However, David was never sadistic; that is to say, he never took pleasure in tormenting other children.
 The boy did occasionally display a nasty attitude, but this happened only as armor began to take its roots in his body.
 Once the armor was eliminated, the boy’s natural gracefulness returned.

 Physically, David’s body easily yielded to passive movement and was mostly soft.
-The only rigid (armored) part of his body was his pelvis.
 His gait was coordinated and his skin was warm.
 He was a physically active boy and ran well.
+By the time he was six years of age, the only part of his body that had become and remained rigid (armored) was his pelvis.

 The body and mind are one.
 The body reflects the soul and the soul can be assessed by the body.
 “Don’t judge a book by its cover,” they say.
 In the context of armoring, this old saying collapses like a line of falling dominoes.
 You often can make accurate assessments on a person’s character based on the physical attributes of said person’s body, along with how they move and their mannerisms.